Mojiberus/ProBook-440-G3-Hackintosh/README.md

 # ProBook-440-G3-Hackintosh
 ## EoL: Now that my laptop has died and I don't consider fixing it, the guide will not be updated after 31 Jan 2025.
 If the time comes, I'll even create a new guide for another laptop.

-A guide about installing and fine- tuning macOS on HP ProBook 440 G3
+A guide about installing and fine-tuning macOS on HP ProBook 440 G3

 This specific laptop has: